AndrinoLabGit/PianoFromAbove/README.md

 ## This Fork
 8/30/20

 Goal:
 I am learning how to program.
+I have zero/minimal C++ experience.
 My first goal is to complie PianoFromAbove using VS Community 2019.
 This might not work.
 My second goal is to allow note playback on a Nektar Midi Controller.

 Steps During Testing:
 * Installed VS 2019 Community